-OAKLAND, Calif.
-(AP) — An Oakland medical marijuana dispensary that bills itself as the world's largest has gained a powerful ally in its fight to stop the federal government from shutting it down: the city government.
+SAN FRANCISCO (AP) — An Oakland medical marijuana dispensary that bills itself as the nation's largest has won the first round in its fight to stay open amid a federal crackdown.